-Join NoVA Outside and sign on in support of encouraging Northern Virginia Public Schools to incorporate recommendations and guidelines from leading medical and educational agencies for using outdoor spaces and outdoor learning as much as possible into their reopening plans.
+Join NoVA Outside and sign on in support of encouraging Northern Virginia Public Schools to incorporate recommendations and guidelines from leading medical and educational agencies for using outdoor spaces and outdoor learning as much as possible into the 2020-2021 school year and beyond.
 Sign our petition at the bottom of the page and read more why this action is imperative to the health and well being of our learning communities.

 COVID-19 changed the calculus for safe, socially distant classrooms.
 The problem is universal: you can either increase square footage to accommodate the students, or you can reduce the number of students.
 Some have chosen to educate fewer students in person, but what if districts choose to enlarge the educational space instead?
 There is significant evidence from organizations like the American Academy of Pediatrics, and the WHO that educating children outdoors significantly reduces the risk of spreading the virus.
 For some districts it will be possible for each child to go to school everyday if schools expand instructional space by using the out of doors.
 (See https://www.greenschoolyards.

 All of these opportunities help minimize COVID-19 exposure risk and allow districts to more easily maintain adequate social distance.
 Teachers and families believe this should be contingent on safety precautions, equitable access across the county, secure outdoor areas, cleaning, weather considerations, and health–and that county leaders should explore these ideas NOW.
 These concepts have taken hold in other cities, counties, states and around the world with innovative solutions.